wapicom/API/README.md

 ### Possible statuses:
 - `Pending` - the status indicates that the outbound order has been just created and still not passed to the Partner;
-- `OnHold` - the status may appear, when delivery date is far in the future and the order will stay on hold on our side for some days, to prevent delivery earlier, than it is expected;
 - `Error` - the status appears when during the order's processing happens a technical error.
 Status may appear only before the order has been sent for delivery;
 - `WaybillNotCreated` - the status means that there are some questions regarding the delivery address.
 This is the temporary status, which after solving all address related questions will be changed to the status InTransit;
 - `AssignedToPartner` - the status means that the order has been passed to our partners in the destination country for processing;